Svelte-Society-Fr/fr-docs/ReadMe.md

 ## Inspiration

-This translation project is heavily inspired by [the russian one](https://github.com/sveltejs-translations/content-server), which will probably forked at some point, for it seems to solve a lot of issues.
+This translation project is heavily inspired by [the russian one](https://github.com/sveltejs-translations/content-server), which will probably be forked at some point, for it seems to solve a lot of issues.

 Uses [this action](https://github.com/AlexxNB/track-commits-to-issue) to track commits in Svelte and SvelteKit docs.